RLJ Lodging Trust (RLJ) is destined for greater heights as its last quarter sales were 314,500 K - News Daemon

 RLJ Lodging Trust (NYSE: RLJ) Trading Performance Indicators

-Take a look at RLJ Lodging Trust’s (RLJ) current performance indicators.
-Last quarter, stock had a price to sales ratio for the trailing twelve months stands at 1.29.
+RLJ Lodging Trust (RLJ) is currently performing well based on its current performance indicators.
+A price to sales ratio for the trailing twelve months stands at 1.29.
 Likewise, its price to free cash flow for the trailing twelve months is 16.97.

 Technical Analysis of RLJ Lodging Trust (RLJ)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 1.74 million.
-That was inferior than the volume of 1.8 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 39.58%.
-Additionally, its Average True Range was 0.29.
+The latest stats from [RLJ Lodging Trust, RLJ] show that its last 5-days average volume of 1.82 million was superior to 1.81 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 70.36%.
+Additionally, its Average True Range was 0.31.

-During the past 100 days, RLJ Lodging Trust’s (RLJ) raw stochastic average was set at 29.86%, which indicates a significant increase from 27.80% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 17.53% in the past 14 days, which was lower than the 30.17% volatility it showed in the past 100 days.
+During the past 100 days, RLJ Lodging Trust’s (RLJ) raw stochastic average was set at 38.36%, which indicates a significant decrease from 62.30% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 27.07% in the past 14 days, which was lower than the 30.51% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $10.31, while its 200-day Moving Average is $11.24.
-However, in the short run, RLJ Lodging Trust’s stock first resistance to watch stands at $10.46.
-Second resistance stands at $10.57.
-The third major resistance level sits at $10.65.
-If the price goes on to break the first support level at $10.27, it is likely to go to the next support level at $10.19.
-Assuming the price breaks the second support level, the third support level stands at $10.09.
+At the time of writing, stock’s 50-day Moving Average is $10.37, while its 200-day Moving Average is $11.18.
+Now, the first resistance to watch is $10.83.
+This is followed by the second major resistance level at $10.98.
+The third major resistance level sits at $11.07.
+If the price goes on to break the first support level at $10.59, it is likely to go to the next support level at $10.50.
+Assuming the price breaks the second support level, the third support level stands at $10.35.

 RLJ Lodging Trust (NYSE: RLJ) Key Stats